-Software engineer: A software engineer is a highly technical role which involves writing diagnostic programmes as well as designing new code for operating systems in an organization.
+Software engineer: A software engineer is a highly technical role which involves writing diagnostic programs as well as designing the new code for operating systems in an organization.

 Salary range: £25,000 – £50,000

-Test Analyst: The role of a test analyst is highly skilled and complex.
-It requires significant amout of analytical skills as well as the ability to define, develop and implement tests on a particular software.
+Test Analyst: The role of a test analyst is highly skilled and sophisticated.
+It requires a significant amount of analytical skills as well as the ability to define, develop, and implement tests on a particular software.

 Salary range: £37,000 – £57,000+

-Software Analyst: The work involves analysing existing computer systems and improving or creating new systems, setting together detailed proposals, writing code, testing the product along with maintaining and improving the system once it’s up and running.
+Software Analyst: The work involves analyzing existing computer systems and improving or creating new policies, setting together detailed proposals, writing code, testing the product along with maintaining and enhancing the system once it’s up and running.